open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 The Prometheus _server_ collects Prometheus metrics data from targets defined in a configuration file.
-A target is an endpoint that supplies metrics for the Prometheus tool to store.
+A target is an endpoint that supplies metrics for the Prometheus server to store.

 Prometheus is so ubiquitous in the monitoring space that many tools natively emit metrics in Prometheus format, including [Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/) and [HashiCorp's Nomad](https://developer.hashicorp.com/nomad/docs/operations/monitoring-nomad).
-And for those that don’t, there are a number of vendor- and community-built Prometheus exporters to aggregate and import data into Prometheus.
+And for those that don’t, there are a number of vendor- and community-built Prometheus clients to aggregate and import data into Prometheus.

 While you can use Prometheus to monitor a variety of infrastructure and